-"Substitute provider" means a person at least 18 years of age designated by the provider and approved by the sponsoring organization who is readily available to provide child care in the provider's home when the provider cannot be present.
+"Substitute provider" means a person at least 18 years of age designated by the provider and approved by the sponsoring organization who is readily available to provide child care on a temporary basis in the provider's home when the provider cannot be present.
+When the substitute provider cares for enrolled children for more than five consecutive days, or more than five days per month, a substitute provider shall meet the qualifications of an alternate provider.